merrynhr/CV/README.md

 ## Merryn Hurley-Rawlins

 In September 2020 I left my job as an English teacher in Jakarta and decided to teach myself to code.
-Despite little prior experience with programming, other than using R at university, I found myself getting hooked.
+Despite little prior experience with programming, besides using R at university, I found myself getting hooked.
 I became particularly interested in e-learning tools after my classes were moved online due to the pandemic.
-The idea of being able to build such tools myself was, and remains, incredibly exciting to me.
+The thought of being able to build such tools myself was, and remains, incredibly exciting.
 In May 2021 I joined Makers Academy for 12 weeks of intensive group based learning taking me from keen amateur to well rounded junior developer.
-Makers not only boosted my programming confidence but taught me to love pair programming and working in teams to create projects and learn new technologies.
+Makers not only boosted my programming confidence but taught me to love pair programming and working in teams to best produce quality code and learn new technologies.
 In the future I would love to find ways of bringing together the skills I have developed both in programming and teaching.

 ## Projects